Why You Need To Talk To Your Kids About Sex Now

 “You dropped some.”
 My best friend, Theresa, pointed to my lap, where there was a sticky blob of Dairy Queen ice cream.
 We were sitting in the back seat of her Dad’s car.
 Her sister, Rachel, was in the passenger seat.
-Their Dad had taken us all for ice cream, and had to pick up something on the way home.
-He ran in to the grocery store, and we sat and licked ice cream.
+Their Dad had taken us all for ice cream, and had to pick something up on the way home.
+He ran in to the grocery store, and we sat and licked our ice creams.

 “Oops!”
 I replied, wiping it up with a napkin.